As I was set to travel twice in one week up to the north of England, I decided to get the train from London Euston to Morecambe.

 So it is Au Revoir to Morecambe and onto the next seaside visit in October – Southend on a Tuesday night!

-This weekend is a jaunt to Carlisle but I am stretching the barriers out ever so slightly and heading to the Lake District for a lovely dinner – I’ll keep you updated!
+This weekend is a jaunt to Carlisle but I am stretching the barriers out ever so slightly and heading to the Lake District – I’ll keep you updated!